Changing the Hayne: Texas firm Haynes Boone’s rapidly growing London practice pairs American energy prowess with a UK work-life balance.

 Assessment and interviews

-The first interview is conducted with two partners and the office administrator/HR.
-At this stage candidates also complete a written test comprising of questions on case law relating to both contentious and non-contentious practices.
-Here, knowledge, speed and accuracy is taken into account for the written test.
+The first interview is conducted with four partners and the office administrator/HR.
+At this stage candidates also complete a psychometric test.

-Approximately six to eight people then make it through to the assessment day where candidates interview with partners from contentious and non-contentious practices and have a joint interview with another candidate with counsel and associates.
+Approximately six to eight people then make it through to the assessment day where candidates interview with partners from contentious and non-contentious practices, counsel and associates.
 Candidates are also given the opportunity to do a short presentation to partners.

 Candidates are assessed throughout the day across not only their interviews and presentation, but also on their interactions with each other and in a social environment – this includes a lunch with partners, counsel, associates and trainees during the day.

 As well, there is a team challenge event which is run by a third party and involves all candidates who make it through to the assessment day.
-The challenge is observed by two HB lawyers and the external party.
+The challenge is observed by two to three HB lawyers, the office administrator and the external party.
 The purpose of the challenge is to see how the candidates perform as a team and also their individual skills.

 Trainee profile